Brushfam/openbrush-contracts/docs/docs/smart-contracts/PSP37/Extensions/burnable.md

 And that's it!
 Your `PSP37` is now extended by the `PSP37Burnable` extension and ready to use its functions!
-You can check an example of the usage of [PSP37 Burnable](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/psp37_extensions/burnable). the documentation for the basic implementation of [PSP37](/smart-contracts/PSP37).
+You can check an example of the usage of [PSP37 Burnable](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/psp37_extensions/burnable).